 - Chilika Wildlife Sanctuary

 Situated in the Great Rann of Kutch in Gujarat, Kutch Desert Wildlife Sanctuary is one of the largest seasonal saline wetlands in India.
 It turns into a saline desert after the rainy season.

 The sanctuary is spread across an area of 7506 sq km and is home to a wide variety of water birds and mammals like chinkara, fox, hyena, nilgai and caracal.

-With the excavation of buried city Dholavira of Harappan civilization, this place holds enormous historical significance and attracts archaeologists from all over the world.
+With the excavation of the buried city Dholavira of the Harappan civilization, this place holds enormous historical significance and attracts archaeologists from all over the world.

 Flamingo city, nestled in the mudflats of Rann of Kutch, is a major attraction here.
 You can see many other species of resident and migratory birds in the sanctuary, including houbara bustards and raptors.